FailedCase97/ReadmeDraft/README.md

 ```
 open YourProject.xcworkspace
 ```
-Now, you should be able to use the iaphelper framework in your Swift project.
+Now, you should be able to use the **IAPHelper** framework in your Swift project.
 Remember to import the framework in your Swift files where you need to use it:

 ```
 import IAPHelper